 Is your WordPress site loading slow?
 You don’t have to be a network engineer to speed things up.
-These basics should get you started.
+However, these basics should get you started.

 1. Reconsider Your Website Hosting Provider

 Small businesses have to rely on third-party hosts to keep their websites online.
-Your choice of host will have a large impact on your website uptime as well as its load speeds.
-If the host’s physical servers are weak or spotty, it may be time for an upgrade.
+Therefore, your choice of host will have a large impact on your website uptime and its load speeds.
+If the host’s physical servers are weak or spotty, it may be time to upgrade.

-For example, as your daily traffic increases, so too does your website’s power requirements.
-On a shared hosting plan, your website has to contend with dozens of others to get the server resources it needs.
+For example, as your daily traffic increases, your website’s power requirements also do.
+On a shared hosting plan, your website has to contend with dozens of others to get the server resources.
 When this happens, page speeds can suffer.